Mercury13/unicodia/README.md

 * ASCII mapping is NOT a reason.
 Example: Ol Onal (wrote own)

 ## CJK
-I’m just scratching a surface, but my (badly enforced) policy for CJK ideographs is:
+I’m just scratching a surface, but my (badly enforced) policy for CJK ideographs (Hani) is:
-* One style is enough.
+* Serif style > correctness
-* Serif style is preferred for Chinese ideographs (Hani).
+* One country is enough
-* Preference of styles: real Chinese (G) > real other styles (J, K, KP, V…) > hypothetical Chinese, country-independent (JV)
+* Preference of countries: real Chinese (G) > real other styles (J, K, KP, V…) > hypothetical Chinese, country-independent (JV)
-* But if hypothetical Chinese is wrong in stroke types and stroke joins only (what is invisible or barely seen in sans style), it’s perfectly OK to take it.
+* But if hypothetical Chinese is wrong in stroke types and stroke joins only (what is invisible or barely seen in sans style), it’s perfectly OK to take it

 Anyway, Unicodia will never be a good ideograph guide, everything I write about ideographs I suck from other sources.